TABLE OF CONTENTS

-All forms are available on the CSB/SJU Student Employment website in the forms section: http://www.csbsju.edu/se/forms.htm.
+All forms are available on the CSB/SJU Student Employment website in the forms section: http://www.csbsju.edu/se.
 Forms must be completed and returned to the CSB/SJU Student Employment Office within three (3) days of hire.
-Students will not be set up in the payroll system until all forms are completed and returned to the SE Office.
+Students will not be set up in the payroll system until all forms are completed and returned to the student employment office.

-Departments at CSB/SJU/SOT are required to use Web-time on Banner Self Service for recording time.
-Directions for web-time are available on the SE website in the web time section: http://www.csbsju.edu/se/webtime.htm.
-Departments using punch clocks and departments expressing undue hardship are exempt from this requirement.
+Most hiring departments at CSB/SJU/SOT use web-time entry on Banner Self Service for recording time.
+Directions for web-time are available on the student employment website in the web-time section: http://www.csbsju.edu/se.

 Late time cards will not be processed until the following month.

 - If web-time hours are not submitted to supervisors within 2 days of the due date, a paper timecard will need to be submitted the following month.

 - Hours should be rounded to the nearest quarter hour and recorded in decimal form on the timesheet.
 Examples: One hour and 15 minutes = 1.25 hours, 1½ hours =1.50, and 1¾ hours =1.75.